Updated May 24, 2016

 In Colorado, the main bankruptcy court is in Denver.
 At the Colorado bankruptcy court’s website, you can find information on forms, local rules, and more.

 Like every other state, Colorado has its own set of property exemptions.
 (To learn more about how property exemptions work generally and which exemptions you may use, see Bankruptcy Exemptions: What Do I Keep When I File for Bankruptcy?)

 In Colorado, you must use the state’s exemption list; although some states allow debtors to choose between the state list and a federal list, Colorado isn’t one of them.

-Colorado allows debtors to exempt up to $60,000 in equity in a house or other real property; up to $5,000 in equity in a vehicle used to travel to work; and up to $2,000 worth of jewelry, among other things.
+Colorado allows debtors to exempt up to $75,000 in equity in a house or other real property (up to $105,000 if you are disabled or over 60); up to $7,500 in equity in a vehicle used to travel to work (more if you are disabled or over 60); and up to $2,500 worth of jewelry, among other things.
 Here’s the whole list of Colorado exemptions.

 When you file for bankruptcy, you must compare your income to the median income for a household of your size in Colorado.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median Colorado income for a one-person household is just under $47,500; these figures change periodically.
+Currently, the median Colorado income for a one-person household is around $52,000; these figures change frequently.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here a list of agencies approved to provide this course in Colorado.